Norfolk robin

 The Norfolk robin (Petroica multicolor), also known as the Norfolk Island scarlet robin or Norfolk Island robin, is a small bird in the Australasian robin family Petroicidae.
 It is endemic to Norfolk Island, an Australian territory in the Tasman Sea, between Australia and New Zealand.

 Taxonomy

+The Norfolk robin was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the flycatchers in the genus Muscicapa and coined the binomial name Muscicapa multicolor.
+Gmelin based his description on the "red-bellied flycatcher" from Norfolk Island that had been described and illustrated in 1783 by the English ornithologist John Latham in his book A General Synopsis of Birds.
+Latham had examined a specimen of a male bird owned by the naturalist Joseph Banks and a female bird in the Leverian Museum in London.
+The Norfolk robin is now placed with 13 other species in the genus Petroica that was introduced in 1829 by the English naturalist, William Swainson.
+The species is monotypic: no subspecies are recognised.

 The robin was considered conspecific with the scarlet robin (Petroica boodang) of Australia, but it was separated in 1999, with the Norfolk Island form as part of the Pacific robin assemblage.
 It was determined to be a distinct species in 2015.

 Description

 The Norfolk robin is similar to the Pacific robin, as well as to the scarlet robin.
 The adult male is distinctive, having upperparts that are mainly black with a large white spot on the forehead, white bars on the wings, and vestigial white tips to the tail.
 Its breast and upper belly are bright red with the lower belly white.
 The female is much duller, mainly brown with a pinkish breast.
 Immature individuals are similar to females.
 It is the largest of the Pacific robin group, though slightly smaller than the scarlet robin.